-Give a list of the reagents required in the method.
+Give a list of the reagents and their quality required in the method.
 Use IUPAC names for all chemicals.
 Give here the abbreviations to be used in the rest of the method.

 Include the preparation of internal standard solutions and calibration solutions.